JS-Jr-Dev-Job-Board/node-web-scraper/README.md

-# node-web-scraper
+# Node web scraper

-Node web scraper repo
+### Purpose: To find job listings to display on the job board